SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 Server Components
 ====================================

-When configuring a general server, major components such as CPU, memory and storage have to be considered.
-Especially for a service that requires a high performance like 10Gbps, each component should meet the requirement in order to reach the desired service performance.
+Components such as CPU, memory and storage have to be chosen carefully.
+Especially for a service that requires a high performance such as 10Gbps throughput, each component must meet the requirement in order to reach the desired service performance.

 -  **CPU**

-   At least a quad core processor is recommended.
+   A quad core processor is recommended at least.
-   Many-Core system increases the scalability of STON.
+   Many-Core CPU increases the scalability of STON Edge Server.
-   Every additional processor core will boost the processing power of the server.
+   Every additional processor core may boost the processing power of the server.
-   However, high processing power does not necessarily mean a high traffic transmission rate.
+   However, high processing power does not necessarily mean high traffic transmission.

    .. figure:: img/10g_cpu.jpg
       :align: center

-      A multiple processing core will prove its effectiveness when more clients are accessing to the server.
+      More client access needs more CPU cores.

-   In terms of bandwidth use, transferring a 4KB file for 260,000 times or a 1GB file 1 time takes identical bandwidth.
+   In terms of bandwidth use, transferring a 4KB file for 260,000 times or a 1GB file 1 time takes the same size of bandwidth.
-   The most critical criterion for selecting CPU is the processing power of simultaneous connections.
+   The number of simultaneous connections is the most critical criterion for selecting CPUs.

+(proofread up to here)

 -  **Memory**